Skip to contents

 Value

-A numeric matrix of the same dimensions as obj with missing values imputed.
+A numeric matrix of the same dimensions as obj, with missing values imputed.
+The returned object has class slideimp_results.

 Details

-When dist_pow > 0, imputed values are computed as distance-weighted averages where weights are inverse distances raised to the power of dist_pow.
+When dist_pow > 0, imputed values are computed as distance-weighted averages.
+Weights are inverse distances raised to the power of dist_pow.

-• tree = FALSE (default, brute-force K-NN): Always safe and usually faster for small to moderate data or high-dimensional cases.
+• tree = FALSE uses brute-force K-NN.
+This avoids the initial mean-filling step and is often faster for small to moderate datasets or high-dimensional data.

-• tree = TRUE (BallTree K-NN): Only use when imputation run time becomes prohibitive and missingness is low (<5% missing).
+• tree = TRUE uses ball-tree K-NN.
+Consider this only when run time is prohibitive and missingness is low, for example less than 5%.

-• Subset imputation: Use the subset parameter for efficiency when only specific columns need imputation (e.g., epigenetic clock CpGs).
+• Use subset when only specific columns need imputation.

 References